WALLY WELCH TAKES BEST CUSTOM WITH HIS AYALA 1950 MERCURY

-Above we can see the locations were The Wally Welch Mercury was shown in the Pan Pacific building (the 1950 Mercury placed on the floor plan is not to scale).
+Above we can see the locations were the Wally Welch Mercury was shown in the Pan Pacific building (the 1950 Mercury placed on the floor plan is not to scale).
 The House of Chrome, the accessory shop located in the small building on Gil Ayala’s Auto Body works had a booth at the show, No. 102.

 The Pan Pacific Auditorium was a landmark structure in the Fairfax District of Los Angeles, California.
 It was located at 7600 West Beverly Boulevard, near the site of Gilmore Field, an early Los Angeles baseball venue predating the Dodger Stadium.
 The Auditorium stood within sight of both CBS Television City on the southeast corner of Beverly and Fairfax Avenue and the Farmers Market on the northeast corner of Third Street and Fairfax.
 For over 35 years it was the premiere location for indoor public events in Los Angeles.
 The facility was closed in 1972 and destroyed in a fire in 1989.